If you have questions regarding the application and funding process, please contact the Galveston Bay Estuary Program at GBEP@tceq.texas.gov.

 M&R

-• Meaningful and effective monitoring of existing and new projects (NRU/WSQ/PPE support)
+• Meaningful and effective monitoring of existing, past, and new projects (NRU: especially species of concern, WSQ, PPE).

-Please fill out all fields of the appropriate subcommittee proposal form and return to the corresponding Subcommittee Coordinator by COB Friday, August 4, 2023.
+Please fill out all fields of the appropriate subcommittee proposal form and return to the corresponding subcommittee coordinator by COB Monday, August 5, 2024

 Please contact the appropriate subcommittee coordinator with questions.